-Stream Buffer Enhancement/Restoration/Re-establishment Credit Release Schedule
+Stream Buffer Enhancement/Restoration/Re-establishment Credit Release Schedule c.
+Third Release:

 - a.
-Construction Release (as-built): 25% upon completion and approval of all initial physical and biological improvements made pursuant to the FMWP and IRT approval of the as-built report.
-IRT may withhold credit based on field conditions. - b.
+Construction Release (as-built):

+25% upon completion and approval of all initial physical and biological improvements made pursuant to the FMWP and IRT approval of the as-built report.
+IRT may withhold credit based on field conditions.

+- b.
 Second Release: